Lestat (musical): Synopsis

-Lestat leaves his mother Gabrielle to go to Paris to live with his friend Nicolas ("My Beautiful Boy").
+Lestat leaves his mother Gabrielle to go to Paris to live with his boyfriend Nicolas ("My Beautiful Boy").
 He finds Nicolas working as an actor in a small theater, happy with his life ("In Paris").
 They go to Nicolas' flat and it becomes clear they're in love with each other ("The Bugs and the Bears").

 A vampire called Magnus attacks Lestat and turns him into a vampire ("The Thirst").
 He struggles with this, and hides from his mother when she comes looking for him ("Right Before My Eyes").
 Eventually he finds her and makes her a vampire to save her life, as she is sick ("Make Me As You Are").
 They meet a vampire named Armand, who leads a group of satanist vampires.
 He denounces them as blasphemers, but Lestat reveals to his followers that they do not actually serve the Devil ("The Dark Laws / To Live Like This").

 They decide to become a troupe of actors.
 Nicolas is discovered among them, and Lestat eventually transforms him too.
 The troupe's first play tells the story of Armand and Marius, his maker ("Morality Play").
 Nicolas is in a catatonic state after his transformation, and Lestat decides to find Marius to heal him.

 Ten years pass.
 Gabrielle decides to leave Lestat and see the world ("Crimson Kiss").
 Nicolas speaks for the first time, asking to be released.
 Lestat lights a fire to kill him, and scatters the ashes ("Right Before My Eyes" (reprise)) as Marius appears.